aomlomics/mitohelper/README.md

 ```

 ## Linking MitoFish data with NCBI data
 This python script creates a dictionary from the nt.list file.
-The key is the NCBI accession number and the value is the gene description. # This dictionary is then saved as a pickle named nt.pickle
+The key is the NCBI accession number and the value is the gene description.
+This dictionary is then saved as a pickle named <b>nt.pickle</b>.
 ```
 #!/usr/bin/python
 import pickle